Rankings.io Logo Manticore Blue

 Product: Defining Your Service and the Messaging You Use to Describe It

-Some lawyers don’t think of themselves as selling a product, but the term “product” here is interchangeable with “service.”
+Some lawyers don't consider themselves sellers of products, but the term “product” here is interchangeable with “service.”

 The most important part of defining your product is thinking about the words you use to describe it.

-It doesn’t matter if your service offering is clear to you if the language you use isn’t clear to prospective clients.
-For example, your clients would not call their case a "mass tort lawsuit."
-But they will recognize terms associated with their case, like “Zantac lawyer” or "Zantac cancer lawsuit."
+It doesn't matter if your service offering is clear to you if the language you use isn't clear to prospective clients.
+For example, your mass tort clients would not call their case a "mass tort lawsuit."
+But they will recognize terms associated with mass tort claims, like “Zantac lawyer” or "Zantac cancer lawsuit."

 Knowing what terms your potential clients use lets you set your messaging and describe your product to them.